Skylight Shaft Walls

 For more information on conditions that may be encountered when working with walls in existing homes, see the assessment guide on attics.

-See the U.S. Department of Energy’s Standard Work Specifications for more on air sealing and insulation skylights.
-Follow safe work practices as described in the Standard Work Specifications.
+See the U.S. Department of Energy’s Standard Work Specifications. for more on air sealing and insulation skylights and follow safe work practices as described.

 DESCRIPTION